 Height is important for interest, contrast and to pull the eye skyward.
 Fastigiate (pencil-like) shrubs and climbers trained on wigwams are ideal.
 Take full advantage of walls and fences, too, perhaps combining tidy non-invasive climbers that flower at different times to prolong the season of interest.
 Roses and large-flowered summer clematis is a classic combination.

-20. Fill border with scented plants
+20. Fill garden borders with scented plants

 Scented plants enliven any garden, so try to include them when possible.
 There are so many different ones to choose from, but how powerful the perfume is will determine where they work best.

 ‘Free scents’, such as from Dutch honeysuckle and white jasmine, perfume the air for yards and are generous, sometimes to a fault.
 ‘Up close and personal’ scents, such as from roses, witch hazel and Daphne, are more subtle, so position near areas you use the most.
 ‘Touchy-feely’ scents, such as from thyme, are released only when the plant’s leaves are picked; position in patio pots or next to paths, within easy reach.